 All of which is to say that Pop Squires’ records don’t count as the “official” record of the hottest temperature ever in Las Vegas.

 That record is 117 degrees Fahrenheit.
-This took place on three different occasions, two in July, and one in June.
+This took place on four different occasions, most recently at 4:07 PM on Tuesday June 20th, 2017.
+Of the four times it has hit 117 in Las Vegas, two of those days have been in July, and two in June.

 The second highest temperature in Las Vegas is 116 degrees.
 This has taken place on 16 different days, most recently on July 5, 2007.